titaniumnetwork-dev/Proxy-Dispenser/README.md

 `/blacklist [user]` => Blacklist a user for obtaining proxies (context menu) (todo)

 `/remove-blacklist [user]` => Remove proxy blacklist from user (context menu) (todo)

-## Fail

-%proxy [anything] and /proxy [anything] return proxyfail and a message directing them to the proxy panel channel.